 Humans metabolize alcohol in various ways.
 The “normal” way is that an ADH enzyme converts alcohol to acetaldehyde after which an ALDH enzyme breaks the acetaldehyde down into acetate.
 Eventually the acetate is broken down into water and carbon dioxide.
 The intermediate product (acetaldehyde) is highly toxic and carcinogenic, while acetate is much less active.
 It appears that ethanol itself isn’t carcinogenic, but acetaldehyde is.

 But guess what: Around 80% of East Asians have a variant of ADH (ADH1B or ADH1C) that converts alcohol to acetaldehyde more quickly.
-Also, around 50% of East Asians have a variant ALDH isoenzyme (ALDH2*2) that is much less effective.
+Also, around 50% of East Asians have a variant ALDH isoenzyme (ALDH2*2) that breaks down acetaldehyde more slowly.
 Both of these mean that acetaldehyde tends to accumulate, leading to a “flush” reaction.

-Kang et al. (2014), recruited a bunch of healthy 20-something male Koreans.
+Kang et al. (2014) recruited a bunch of healthy 20-something Korean men.
 Here is the peak acetaldehyde concentration (ng/ml) of people with different genes after consuming 0.25 g/kg of ethanol (around 1.25 standard drinks for someone who weighs 70 kg / 154 lb.)

 The variant enzymes lead to much higher peak concentrations.
 Remember, we have two copies of every gene, one from mom and one from dad.
-The middle column shows people with one copy of the ADH1B variant that produces acetaldehyde faster, while the right column shows people with two copies.
+The left column shows people with one copy of the ADH1B variant while the right column shows people with two copies.
 This doesn’t even include people with zero copies of the ADH1B variant, presumably because they couldn’t find enough of them.
 The top row shows people with the standard ALDH2 enzyme, the bottom row with the East Asian variant.
 This is dominant so you don’t have to worry about half-effects.